What Is The Cost Of A Remote Off-Grid Cabin In Alaska?

 When we say “living off the grid,” what does it mean?

 Living off the grid refers to you providing all the basic requirements of life by yourself.
-This means you can grow your produce, produce your power, practice hunting, fishing, and doing most things or everything without depending on markets or stores.
+This means you can grow your produce, produce your power, practice hunting and fishing, and do most things or everything without depending on markets or stores.

 It talks about not depending on public offerings as much as possible or at all.